coredao-org/CoreDAO-Docs/docs/FAQs/core-node-faqs.md

 # Core Nodes FAQs
 ---

-### 1. What are the different types of nodes supported by Core Chain?
+### 1. What are the different types of nodes supported supported on the Core blockchain?

 On the Core network, a Core full node stores the entire history of the Core blockchain, enabling anyone to verify the state of any account.
 A Core full node can take many forms:

-- Normal full node: for private use.
+- **Normal full node:** for private use.
-- Validator full node: acts as a validator on Core, validating blocks and transactions.
+- **Validator full node:** acts as a validator on Core, validating blocks and transactions.
-- RPC full node: provides RPC services and responds to HTTP requests.
+- **RPC full node:** provides RPC services and responds to HTTP requests.

 Other than this Core also supports

-- Archive node: stores the entire blockchain data on Core Chain from the genesis block.
+- **Archive node:** stores the entire blockchain data of Core from the genesis block.
-- Snapshot nodes: stores snapshots for helping other nodes fast-track syncing to the network.
+- **Snapshot nodes:** stores snapshots for helping other nodes fast-track syncing to the network.

 ### 2. What are the benefits of running a Core Node?